19 Making decisions

 2. Expectation: Based on this assumption, roughly (but not necessarily exactly) equal proportions of red and black cards would be expected in a sample of \(15\) cards.
 The sample proportion of red cards \(\hat{p}\) (the value of the statistic) is expected to be close to, but maybe not exactly, \(0.5\).

-3. Observation: Suppose I then deal \(15\) cards, and all \(15\) are red cards: \(\hat{p} = 1\).
+3. Observation: Suppose I then deal \(15\) cards, and all \(15\) are red cards: then \(\hat{p} = 1\).

 4. Decision: \(15\) red cards from \(15\) cards seems unlikely to occur if the pack is fair and well-shuffled.
-The data seem inconsistent with what I was expecting based on the assumption (Fig. 20.3), suggesting the assumption is probably false.
+The data seem inconsistent with what I was expecting based on the assumption (Fig. 19.3), suggesting the assumption is probably false.

 Of course, getting \(15\) red cards out of \(15\) is not impossible, so my conclusion may be wrong.
 However, the evidence certainly suggests the pack is not fair.

-A way to make decisions for the cards example
+A way to make decisions for the cards example.

-20.4 Making decisions in research
+19.4 Making decisions in research

-Let's think about each step in the decision-making process (Fig. 20.2) individually.
+Let's think about each step in the decision-making process (Fig. 19.2) individually.

-• The assumption about the parameter (Sect.
-20.4.1);
+• Making an assumption about the parameter (Sect.
+19.4.1);

-• The expectation of the statistic (Sect.
-20.4.2);
+• Describing the expectations of the statistic (Sect.
+19.4.2);

-• Make the observations (Sect.
-20.4.3); and
+• Making the sample observations (Sect.
+19.4.3); and

-• Make a decision (Sect.
-20.4.4).
+• Making a decision (Sect.
+19.4.4).

-The initial assumption is that the difference between the parameter and the statistic is due to sampling variation.
-In other words, there has been 'no change, no difference, no relationship' in the population, depending on the context; any change, difference or relationship seen in the sample is due only to sampling variation.
+The initial assumption is that sampling variation explains any discrepancy between the parameter and the statistic.
+This assumption about the parameter is called the null hypothesis, denoted \(H_0\).
+The null hypothesis is always the 'sampling variation' explanation; that is, there is 'no change, no difference, no relationship' in the population (depending on the context).
+Any change, difference or relationship seen in the sample is due only to sampling variation.

 • use mathematical theory.